Skip to content

 └── DataLoader Worker 3 ← reads its assigned files, decodes, batches

 These workers are not DDP training ranks.
 In a multi-GPU setup, each DDP rank has its own DataLoader with its own num_workers I/O workers.
-V1 does not re-shard across DDP ranks automatically — see Training Stack for details.
+Use num_ranks and rank on create_dataloader() for rank-level file sharding — see Rank-Aware DDP Sharding below.

 How Splits Work